 Ever wonder why a certain medication may work great for a friend and do nothing for you?
 Interestingly, it could involve specific genes that transport the medication into and out of your cells.

-How the medication stays inside the cells – instead of being transported right back out of the cell – plays into genetics.
+How the medication stays inside the cells – instead of being transported right back out of the cell – is where genetics comes into play.

 Certain medications and toxins are transported back out of cells by an ATP-binding cassette transporter protein encoded by the ABCB1 gene.